History of agriculture

 In subsaharan Africa, sorghum was domesticated in the Sahel region of Africa by 3000 BC, along with pearl millet by 2000 BC.
 Yams were domesticated in several distinct locations, including West Africa (unknown date), and cowpeas by 2500 BC.
 Rice (African rice) was also independently domesticated in West Africa and cultivated by 1000 BC.
 Teff and likely finger millet were domesticated in Ethiopia by 3000 BC, along with noog, ensete, and coffee.
 Other plant foods domesticated in Africa include watermelon, okra, tamarind and black eyed peas, along with tree crops such as the kola nut and oil palm.
 Plantains were cultivated in Africa by 3000 BC and bananas by 1500 BC.
 The helmeted guineafowl was domesticated in West Africa.
 Sanga cattle was likely also domesticated in North-East Africa, around 7000 BC, and later crossbred with other species.

 In South America, agriculture began as early as 9000 BC, starting with the cultivation of several species of plants that later became only minor crops.
 In the Andes of South America, the potato was domesticated between 8000 BC and 5000 BC, along with beans, squash, tomatoes, peanuts, coca, llamas, alpacas, and guinea pigs.
 Cassava was domesticated in the Amazon Basin no later than 7000 BC.
 Maize (Zea mays) found its way to South America from Mesoamerica, where wild teosinte was domesticated about 7000 BC and selectively bred to become domestic maize.
 Cotton was domesticated in Peru by 4200 BC; another species of cotton was domesticated in Mesoamerica and became by far the most important species of cotton in the textile industry in modern times.
 Evidence of agriculture in the Eastern United States dates to about 3000 BCE.
 Several plants were cultivated, later to be replaced by the Three Sisters cultivation of maize, squash, and beans.

 Sugarcane and some root vegetables were domesticated in New Guinea around 7000 BC.
 Bananas were cultivated and hybridized in the same period in Papua New Guinea.
-In Australia, agriculture was invented at a currently unspecified period, with the oldest eel traps of Budj Bim dating to 6,600 BC and the deployment of several crops ranging from yams to bananas.
+In Australia, agriculture was invented at a currently unspecified period, with the oldest eel traps of Budj Bim dating to 6,600 BC and the deployment of several crops ranging from murnong to bananas.